ndbroadbent/ndbroadbent.github.io/content/posts/2021-12-05-how-docker-saved-my-blog.md

 git push
 ```

+### You can view the source code for my blog here: https://github.com/ndbroadbent/ndbroadbent.github.io

 ---

 I'm very happy with this workaround.
 Before I realized that I could fix this with Docker, I was even tempted to switch to something written in Bash, C, or Perl.
 Go and Rust are cool new languages, but they continue to "move fast and break things."
 The POSIX standard was created 33 years ago in 1988, so I could still run some shell scripts that are over 30 years old.
 (I asked Hacker News for some examples: [Ask HN: What is the oldest Posix script that I can still run in a modern shell?](https://news.ycombinator.com/item?id=29446380).)

-But now I'm back in business, and this setup should last me for the next few decades at least.
+Now I'm back in business, and I can update or write new blog posts to my heart's content.
+This new Docker-based setup should last me for the next few decades at least.
+I'm in no hurry to switch to anything else.

 [^1]: A [static site generator](https://www.cloudflare.com/learning/performance/static-site-generator/) converts a folder full of Markdown files into a plain HTML/CSS website that you can host for free on [GitHub Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/).
 [^2]: I think it's generally much easier to get older Linux packages running, especially when it's a single Go binary with no dependencies.
-I wish it was this easy on Mac.
+I wish it was this easy on Mac!
 [^3]: Hopefully I never have to run this again!